S-Corp vs. C-Corp: Understanding the Differences

 Yes, the IRS allows businesses to revoke their S-corp status and become a standard corporation.
 You would need to submit a statement of revocation that includes all shareholders’ names, addresses, tax ID numbers and number of shares, as well as the signatures and consent of all shareholders who own more than 50% of the stock.
 You’d submit the statement to the IRS service center where you file your annual return.

 How much will it cost to run and form a corporation?

 Pricing will depend on the state in which you choose to incorporate.
 The corporation will also need to meet certain requirements that are likely to cost some amount — for example, hiring a lawyer to help draft bylaws or recruiting a staff member to organize and maintain notes for every shareholder meeting.

 The corporation may need to hire an accountant to help file more complex tax forms or create and submit its annual reports to the secretary of state.
 The total cost to create and maintain a corporation will depend on the cost of these elements, in addition to any periodic business registration, licensing and permit renewals.

 Do I need an attorney to form a corporation?

-You don’t need to hire an attorney, but it’s a very good idea, as forming a corporation with shareholders can be a complex process.
-You can complete an articles of incorporation file without the help of a lawyer, but it’s advisable to consult with a corporate attorney to identify and assist you in navigating the tax and legal requirements a corporation must abide by.
+You don’t need to hire an attorney, but it is a good idea, since forming a corporation with shareholders can be a complex process.
+You can complete articles of incorporation without the help of a lawyer, but it’s advisable to consult with a corporate attorney to identify and assist you in navigating the tax and legal requirements a corporation must follow.